vincenzocorso/tictactoe-c/README.md

 # TicTacToe

-A simple tictactoc written in C
+A simple tictactoe written in C